-TWO Sydney barmaids — Billie Williams and Gladys Henwood — are not impressed by Melbourne’s champion beer puller, Cyril O’Brien, who can serve 1000 customers in an hour.
+TWO Sydney barmaids — Billie Williams and Gladys Henwood — were not impressed by Melbourne’s champion beer puller, Cyril O’Brien, who boasted he could serve 1000 customers in an hour at the Windsor Hotel.

-Said Miss Williams, who lives in Silver-street, Randwick: “Fetch Mr. O’Brien up here and we’ll have a competition.
-I can serve a customer every five seconds, and empty an 18-gallon keg in between 28 and 30 minutes.”
+“Fetch Mr. O’Brien up here and we’ll have a competition.
+I can serve a customer every five seconds, and empty an 18-gallon keg in between 28 and 30 minutes,” Miss Williams said.

-Miss Gladys Henwood, of Botany-street, Bondi Junction, also says she can empty an 18-gallon keg in 30 minutes.
-At times she has glasses, three-deep, extending for four feet, but has had no complaints from customers.
-Both girls work at the Plaza Hotel, Wynyard.
+Another Plaza Hotel barmaid, Miss Gladys Henwood, of Bondi Junction, also said she could empty an 18-gallon keg in 30 minutes.
+The Sun reported that at times she had glasses, three-deep, extending for four feet, but had no complaints from customers.

-An official of the Federated Liquor Trades Union said today: “In Melbourne pots with handles are served.
+It is not known whether Billie Williams’ challenge was ever taken-up by O’Brien.
+But in what would have no doubt fueled Sydney-Melbourne rivalry, an official of the Federated Liquor Trades Union reportedly said at the time: “In Melbourne pots with handles are served.
 These are easier for the barman to hold than the glasses and schooners in Sydney.”